Our Affiliates

 Prior to her academic career, Lakshmi worked in international development, managing conflict resolution programs in West Africa with a focus on gender and workforce development.
 She was also a professional dancer for several years.

 Dr. Laura Morgan Roberts is an author, professor, researcher and organizational consultant.
 As Professor of Psychology, Culture and Organization Studies, she is a Core Faculty member of Antioch University's Ph.D. in Leadership and Change program.
-Dr. Roberts has also served on the faculties of the Harvard Business School, University of Michigan, Wharton School, Simmons School of Business and Georgia State University.
-She is also a faculty affiliate of the AVT Business School (Copenhagen, Denmark), the Center for Positive Organizational Scholarship (University of Michigan), and the Center for Gender in Organizations (Simmons School of Business).
+Dr. Roberts has also served on the faculties of the Harvard Business School, University of Michigan, Wharton School, Simmons School of Management and Georgia State University.
+She is also a faculty affiliate of the AVT Business School (Copenhagen, Denmark), the Center for Positive Organizational Scholarship (University of Michigan), and the Center for Gender in Organizations (Simmons School of Management).
 Dr. Roberts has earned accolades for her executive, MBA, and undergraduate business and psychology courses in leadership, organizational behavior, group dynamics, talent management, diversity and negotiations in the United States, Europe and Africa.

 Dr. Roberts is an architect of personal and professional alignment, who helps leaders to unlock the pathways for constructing, sustaining and restoring positive identities at work.
 She has published her work on authenticity, identity, diversity, strengths, and value creation in her edited book, Exploring Positive Identities and Organizations (Roberts & Dutton, Eds.) and articles, book chapters, and case studies.
 She is also the co-founder and Principal of R-PAQ Solutions, LLC, an Atlanta-based research and consulting firm that brings strength-based practices to leaders who seek extraordinary performance and personal fulfillment.